blockwell-ai/docs/docs/wallet/getting-started.md

 ---
 title: Platforms
+autonav:
+    group: Getting Started
+    order: -1
 ---

 # Getting Started

-Blockwell-QR is currently available for the following platforms.
+Blockwell Wallet is currently available for the following platforms.
 Pick one to start with:

 - [Android App](./getting-started-android.md)